However, none of these recensions necessarily derives directly from Gunadhya, and each may have intermediate versions.

 Like the Panchatantra, tales from the Kathasaritsagara (or its related versions) travelled to many parts of the world.

-Kathāsaritsāgara consists of 18 lambhakas (Books) of 124 Taramgas (Chapters called Waves) and approximately 22,000 Slokas (Stanzas) in addition to prose sections.
+Kathāsaritsāgara consists of 18 Lambhakas (Books) of 124 Taramgas (Chapters called Waves) and approximately 22,000 Shlokas (Stanzas) in addition to prose sections.
 The Sloka consists of 2 half-verses of 16 syllables each.

 Book 1 :

 The first book (Kathapitha) is introductory, and refers the origin of the tales contained in the collection to no less a person than the Deity Siva, who, it is said, related these stories in private conversation with his wife, Parvati, for her entertainment.

 One of the attendants of the God Shiva, Pushpadanta, took the liberty of listening, and he repeated them, under the seal of secrecy, to his wife, Jaya, who was a sort of lady’s maid to Goddess Parvati.